tackme31/Sitecore.ItemSelector/README.md

 ### SelectItem
 Returns a first item that are hit by the selector.

-- Example 1: Get an item in link field.
+- Example 1: Get an item in a link field.
 ```csharp
 var item1 = item.SelectItem("Category.Group");